-An abdominal X-ray of someone with suspected severe constipation can help doctors assess the person’s digestive system and create a treatment plan.
+Healthcare professionals may use an abdominal X-ray if someone is experiencing severe constipation.
+It can help them assess the digestive system and create a treatment plan.

 Constipation can happen to anyone for many different reasons.
 The longer stool remains in the digestive tract, the harder feces become.
 A person who has had